 King Tutankhamen – He wasn’t pharaoh for very long, and died when he was only 18.
-He is one of the most well-known pharaohs since his tomb was discovered in 1922 in the Valley of the Kings.
+He has been one of the most well-known pharaohs since his tomb was discovered in 1922 in the Valley of the Kings.

 King Rameses II – He was a very successful pharaoh; Rameses helped Egypt prosper, and ruled for a long time.

 Queen Cleopatra VII – She was the last pharaoh, and known for being very beautiful and very smart.
-She killed herself when she knew the Romans were going to conquer Egypt in 30 BC.
+She had a child with Julius Caesar and killed herself when she knew the Romans were going to conquer Egypt in 30 BC.

 Just for fun...

 - Spell your name with hieroglyphics!